Scholarships

 Jolene Combs Scholarship Award, four up to $500

-For teachers or students who want to obtain summer training for their journalism class.
+For students who want to obtain summer training for their journalism class.

 Jolene Combs was a champion for journalism students and teachers and her joy of teaching and mentoring is honored by helping those who need to receive additional journalism training.
 Scholarships may not exceed $500 and will be awarded to students entering 9th through 12th grades and teachers with fewer than three years’ experience.
 They must demonstrate a financial need and must write no more than 500 words to explain how this training will help them as a journalist and why they need the assistance.

-For teachers or students who want to obtain summer training for their journalism class.
+For students who want to obtain summer training for their journalism class.

 Jolene Combs was a champion for journalism students and teachers and her joy of teaching and mentoring is honored by helping those who need to receive additional journalism training.
 Scholarships may not exceed $500 and will be awarded to students entering 9th through 12th grades and teachers with fewer than three years’ experience.
 They must demonstrate a financial need and must write no more than 500 words to explain how this training will help them as a journalist and why they need the assistance.